Tweet (singer): 2007–16: Simply Tweet and Charlene

 In 2007, Tweet performed with Timbaland, Eve, Keyshia Cole, Nelly Furtado, Fat Man Scoop and Ciara at the 4th annual VH1 Hip Hop Honors, honoring the work of Missy Elliott which aired on October 8.
 The same year, she departed from Missy Elliott's Goldmind Inc. camp and signed to Jheryl Busby and Mike City's record label, Umbrella Recordings.
 There, she began recording material for her third album along with producers Nisan Stewart, Warryn Campbell and Novel.
 Initially titled Love, Tweet, the album was preceded by the buzz single "Good Bye My Dear", a collaboration with rapper T.I., and expected to be released on April 8, 2008.
 The release of lead single "Anymore" failed to materialize however.
 On April 26 and 27, 2008, Tweet along with Bilal, Dwele and German singer Joy Denalane performed with The Dresden Soul Symphony in Dresden, Germany.
 The quartet reinterpreted soul hits and combined them with classical music.
 An album The Dresden Soul Symphony and DVD were later released on October 24, 2008.

 In 2010, Tweet split from Umbrella due to a lack of promotion and ongoing delays.
 In late 2011, Tweet signed to MC Lyte's record label DuBose Music Group.
 In June 2012, she began posting previously unreleased material from the It's Me Again and Love, Tweet recording sessions on her new website as a part of her weekly SoundCloud-hosted special, Tweet Tuesdays.
 In February 2013, DuBose released her Simply Tweet EP.
 Recorded live with a full band, the five-track set was preceded by the single "Enough".
 The digital extended play reached the top thirty on both the US Billboard Independent Albums and the Top R&B/Hip-Hop Albums chart.

 In July 2015, Tweet confirmed that she had signed with the independent eOne Music label.
 Her third regular studio album Charlene, featuring production from Missy Elliott, is expected to be released on January 22, 2016, in the United States, with its lead single to be released on September 21, 2015.
 On February 29, 2016, the 'Hummingbird' singer sat down with Lindsey Sullivan (of Billboard) to discuss her new album "Charlene".
 During the interview Tweet mentioned her excitement teaming up with Timbaland and Missy Elliott.
 She also stated the album was a growing experience.

+2025: Memoirs of the Southern Hummingbird

+In July 2025, Tweet signed a new record deal with SRG-ILS Group, announcing she will release her fourth studio album, Memoirs of The Southern Hummingbird in fall 2025.
+Ahead of the album's release the singer will drop a reimagined version of her 2010 track "Love Again" on September 11, 2025 (though this didn't happen); on September 26, 2025, Tweet released the official lead single, "Toot-Toot."